The Journey to Civil Rights

 - Were students able to complete their timelines with important historical facts?

-as their ability to work cooperatively in their group.
+- Observe the students' comprehension skills as well as their ability to work cooperatively in their group.